quantumxt/omni_proc_ros/README.md

 > **Note:** Ensure that the both checkerboard horizontal & vertical points are more than 2, else the calibration wouldn't work!

-At the end of the calibration, the numberof images used would be stated below.
+At the end of the calibration, the number of images used would be stated below.
 ![](assets/omni_mono_btm.png)

 #### omni_calib_stereo